 Proton therapy delivers radiation to a tumor area with remarkable precision, sparing healthy tissues.
 It works by extracting positively charged protons from hydrogen gas and accelerating them through a cyclotron (a particle accelerator) up to nearly two-thirds of the speed of light.
 The protons are guided to the tumor site by magnetic and electrical fields.
 They are propelled with just enough energy to reach a precise point in the tumor and then stop before they can harm nearby, uninvolved tissue.

-This type of treatment is offered at the Cincinnati Children’s Hospital Medical Center/UC Health Proton Therapy Center, which is also the site of the clinical trial.
+This type of treatment is offered at the Cincinnati Children’s Hospital Medical Center/UC Medical Center Proton Therapy Center, which is also the site of the clinical trial.
 The center, which opened in August 2016, is one of only 25 in the country and is also the only facility in the world with a gantry (radiation treatment room with a moveable beam) dedicated exclusively to cancer research.

 “Patients who are enrolled in this study will complete the same amount of treatment—five weeks of radiation and two chemotherapy treatments during that time—however, the radiation administered will be proton radiation,” he says.
 “We hope to evaluate the side effects with this treatment after three months, six months and into survivorship.”

 Kharofa says a preliminary data-based study conducted by researchers at UC showed positive results for patients so he’s expecting the same in this trial, which will hopefully enroll 20 patients.